awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 + For each resource, each tag key must be unique, and each tag key can have only one value\.
 + Maximum key length – 128 Unicode characters in UTF\-8
 + Maximum value length – 256 Unicode characters in UTF\-8
-+ Although EC2 allows for any character in its tags, other services may be more restrictive\.
-Generally allowed characters are: letters, numbers, and spaces representable in UTF\-8, and the following characters: \+ \- = \. \_ : / @\.
-These characters may not be allowed by more restrictive services\.
++ Although EC2 allows for any character in its tags, other services are more restrictive\.
+The allowed characters across services are: letters, numbers, and spaces representable in UTF\-8, and the following characters: \+ \- = \. \_ : / @\.
 + Tag keys and values are case\-sensitive\.
 + Don't use the `aws:` prefix for either keys or values; it's reserved for AWS use\.
 You can't edit or delete tag keys or values with this prefix\.
 Tags with this prefix do not count against your tags per resource limit\.